 Sixty subscribers to our 2020 books ...

 Just click on the "Add to Cart" button (right for subs, below each book description for the individual book).
 You can pay either through PayPal or with your credit or debit card.
 This offer is valid ANYWHERE IN THE WORLD.
 PayPal will handle currency conversion if you are paying in a currency other than sterling.

 SUBSCRIPTION DEADLINE: 31st DECEMBER 2019

 FANNY HOWE, acclaimed as a poet and novelist, was born in Buffalo, NY, and brought up in Boston.
 For some years she was professor of literature at the University of California, San Diego, and later visiting writer/lecturer at various colleges in the USA and Ireland.
 She was shortlisted for the Griffin Poetry Prize in 2001 and 2005, and for the Man Booker International Prize in 2015.
 She has won the National Poetry Foundation Award (twice) and the American Book Award for Fiction, among others.

-BRONTE WILDE is an early novel by Fanny Howe, later revised and published in this form for the first time.
+BRONTE WILDE is an early novel by Fanny Howe, later revised and now published in this form for the first time.
 It is the tragic tale of a dispossessed young woman in thrall to a childhood friend, set against the background of the emerging counter-culture of the early 1960s.
 This is the first of her novels to be published in the UK.

 “Howe transfigures our quicksilver hungers and contemporary condition into an art true to ‘the secular rule of life’.
 If Howe’s voice is that of the escaping nymph managing our shipwreck, we might not be safer than in her tote, finding our hope in the empathy that is imagining.” – HEATHER TRESELER, Boston Review